 \section{Introduction}

 \textit{Content-aware graphic layout} generation is a fundamental task in creative computation.
-It aims to automatically arrange visual elements on a given canvas such that the layout is structurally coherent and visually appealing.
-High-quality layouts are critical in a wide range of applications such as advertisement and web UI, where they directly impact information clarity, aesthetic perception, and user engagement.
+It aims to automatically arrange visual elements on a given canvas such that the layout is structurally coherent, visually appealing and functionally effective.
+High-quality layouts are critical in a wide range of applications such as digital advertising, web interface, where they directly impact information clarity, aesthetic perception, and user engagement.

-Prior research has sought to generate controllable layouts balancing aesthetics and functionality.
-Traditional approaches primarily formulate layout generation as a numerical optimization problem \cite{hsu2023posterlayout}.
+Considerable research has been devoted to generating controllable layouts that balance aesthetic appeal and functional effectiveness.
+Traditional approaches primarily formulate layout generation as a numerical optimization problem.
 Generative models, including GANs \cite{li2019layoutgan, zhou2022composition}, VAEs \cite{jiang2022coarse, cao2022geometry}, autoregressive models \cite{horita2024retrieval}, and diffusion-based models \cite{chai2023layoutdm, zhang2023layoutdiffusion, hui2023unifying, li2023relation}, have been widely adopted.
 These methods predict the positions and sizes of elements to produce visually balanced layouts.
 While effective in constrained settings, they suffer from several limitations.
 First, they rely heavily on large-scale annotated datasets, which are costly and labor-intensive to curate.
 Second, they struggle to capture semantic and spatial relationships among elements, resulting in misalignment, detrimental overlaps, or inconsistent hierarchies.
 Moreover, their outputs are constrained by the distribution of training data, limiting adaptability to diverse or novel design contexts.
-Retrieval-based enhancements \cite{lin2023layoutprompter, horita2024retrieval, feng2023layoutgpt, forouzandehmehr2025cal} partially mitigate data scarcity by grounding generation on exemplars from external layout databases, yet they remain largely image-centric, prone to local optima, and offer limited interpretability of design decisions.
+Retrieval-based enhancements \cite{lin2023layoutprompter, horita2024retrieval, forouzandehmehr2025cal} partially mitigate data scarcity by grounding generation on exemplars from external layout databases, yet they remain largely image-centric, prone to local optima, and offer limited interpretability of design decisions.